tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day4a.docx.md

 ### Passing arguments to run BridgePRS
 Example run of BridgePRS:
 ```
-./bridgePRS easyrun go -o out/ --config_files data/eas.config data/eur.config --fst 0.11 --phenotype y --cores 4 --restart
+./bridgePRS pipeline go -o out/ --config_files data/eas.config data/eur.config --fst 0.11 --phenotype y --cores 4 --restart
 ```
-Here we see that arguments can be passed to BridgePRS on both the commandline and in config files. config files will be used in this practical and are a neat way to store these arguments. config files contain population specific arguments, therefore for a standard two population analysis two config are required.
-By default the first config is for the target population and the second is base population.
+Arguments can be passed to BridgePRS on both the commandline and in config files. config files, used above, are a neat way to store population specific arguments, therefore for a standard two population analysis two config are required.
+By default the first config file is for the target population and the second is for the base population.
+The `-o` argument specifies the output folder.
+The `--fst` argument is used to specify a prior distribution used in the BridgePRS analysis and should be the Fst between the base and target populations used in the analysis.
+Our first analysis uses European base data and East Asian target data, the Fst between these populations is 0.11.
+The `--phenotype` argument specifies the column label of the phenotype in the test and validation files, e.g. `EAS_valid.dat`.
+The `--cores` argument specifies the number of cores used in the analysis.
 A full list of arguments that can be used on the commandline can be found here....

 #### The \*.config files
-The Python wrapper for BridgePRS uses .config files to tell the software where to find the required input files and the column headers of the summary statistics files, take a look, e.g.
+.config files to tell the
+software where to find the required input files and the column headers of the summary statistics files, take a look, e.g.
 ```